petermckeeverPerform/themepy/readme.md

- .set_pips() # we could set the tick marks on the x and y axis on or off here .set_spines() # we could show or hide the borders of the plot here .set_ticklabel_size() # we could change the size of the x and y tick labels here )
+ .set_pips() # we could set the tick marks on the x and y axis on or off here .set_spines() # we could show or hide the borders of the plot here .set_ticklabel_size() # we could change the size of the x and y tick labels here .set_grid() # we could set the grid on or off and set params like color and linewidth .set_rcparams() # we could also set any matplotlib rcParams here )